Ovyerus/gfh/README.md

 </p>

 **NB:** Currently this project has only been tested with the YubiKey 5C NFC.
-Any FIDO2 certified device _should_ be compatible, but please let me if you encountered any issues with particular devices, or also if it works fine so that I can have a running list of all keys that are verified working.
+Any FIDO2 certified device _should_ be compatible, but please let me know if you encountered any issues with particular devices, or also if it works fine so that I can have a running list of all keys that are verified working.